Getting Started

 From your dashboard, click "Add Monitor" and configure:

-• Type: HTTP, TCP, Ping, DNS, or Certificate Expiry
+• Type: HTTP, TCP, Ping, DNS, Heartbeat, or Certificate Expiry

 • Name: A friendly name like "Production API"